Opened 6 years ago

 Francesco, in case you feel comfortable with one of these, please propose the winner.

-comment:15 Changed 6 years ago by casella
+comment:15 by Francesco Casella, 6 years ago

 I'm sorry to waste your time on a subject that is probably a bit of bike shedding, but I don't really get why parameter values (or their description) should be greyed at all.
 Parameter values are not second class simulation results, compared to variable values, so I don't see any reason to try to make them "less relevant" by making them gray.